Your cart is currently empty!

 Step 4: Install the Guest OS

-The VM will boot from the ISO you selected.
-Proceed with installing the guest operating system just like you would on a physical machine.
+Your VM will boot from the ISO.
+Install the OS just like on a physical machine.

 Step 5: Post-Install Tweaks (Optional)